 A tutorial is a fee-for-service class.
-Tutorial programs or co-ops are class services, not covered in schools, though many cover schools have a tutorial program.
+Tutorial programs or co-ops are class services not covered in schools, though many cover schools have a tutorial program.
 Most cover schools don’t require students to take any courses outside the home.

 Teachers can be parents/professionals having an interest and expertise in the topic or certified teachers (who are also home-educating parents.)
 Tutorials may be complete courses or a portion of a session (eg, the writing part of a high school English course).

-The role of parent and the pupil vary with each tutorial.
-Some tutorials provide complete service such as testing, grading, and certificates of completion, while others might anticipate some teaching or grading by the parent.
+The role of the parent and the pupil vary with each tutorial.
+Some tutorials provide complete services such as testing, grading, and certificates of completion, while others might anticipate some teaching or grading by the parent.
 Most tutorials meet weekly or biweekly with home-based assignments for independent study by the student.

 Typically, a tutorial will be an organized group hiring tutors to instruct specific subjects to the students.
 Some tutorials offer a structured program that you follow on the tutorial day and at home on a specific timeline.